tr37ion/revive/README.md

-Revive.el  saves current editing  status including  the window splitting   configuration,   which   can't   be   recovered   by `desktop.el' nor by `saveconf.el', into a file  and reconstructs that status correctly.
+Revive.el  saves current editing  status including  the window splitting   configuration,   which   can't   be   recovered   by 'desktop.el' nor by 'saveconf.el', into a file  and reconstructs that status correctly.

 ## Installation